raspberryturk/www.raspberryturk.com/details/arm/gripper.md

 # Introduction
 ---

-The gripper mechanism is used to pick up and place down chess pieces.
+The gripper mechanism is used to pick up and place chess pieces.
 It consists of a servo for vertical motion and an electromagnet to hold the pieces.

 <center>{% include image name="gripper.gif" alt="Animation of the gripper picking up and putting down a piece." %}</center>